Sherbrooke Cougars: History

 The Champlain Cougars were founded in the 1970s, and played in collegiate leagues until 2002, when they joined the QJAAAHL in 2002.

 The team played its first season as the Lennoxville Cougars, using the W.B.
 Scott Arena on the Bishop's University campus as their home arena, before moving to Sherbrooke in 2003 to fill in for the departed Sherbrooke Castors who relocated to Lewiston, Maine.
 In 2012, the Cougars moved out of the Palais des Sports to make way for the Sherbrooke Phoenix.
 The team now plays in the Thibault GM Complex.

-In 2002-03, the Cougars won the Napa Cup as LHJAAAQ champions.
-They defeated the Longueuil College Francais in the finals.
+In 2002–03, the Cougars won the Napa Cup as LHJAAAQ champions.
+They defeated the Longueuil Collège Français in the finals.
 Lennoxville won the Fred Page Cup by defeating the CJHL's Nepean Raiders in the final and traveled to Charlottetown for the Royal Bank Cup, where they bowed out of the semi-finals to the Camrose Kodiaks of the AJHL.

 In 2008 and 2009, the Cougars returned to the Fred Page Cup, but did not make the finals.
 In 2014, the Cougars played a close series with the Granby Inouk, who lost the series in 7 games.
-Sherbrooke came close again, against the Longueuil College Francais in the 2015 Napa Cup finals losing in 7 games, despite leading the series 2-0 and 3-2.
+Sherbrooke came close again, against the Longueuil Collège Français in the 2015 Napa Cup finals losing in 7 games, despite leading the series 2-0 and 3–2.